 Other interesting activities in New York

 If you're considering booking a sightseeing bus pass, you've realized that the size of New York City is often beyond the walking ability of travelers.
-If you want to dig a little deeper into all the areas and neighborhoods of the city, I've created this guide on 20 best New York City Neighborhoods so you can get your bearings and start organizing your itinerary.
+If you want to delve a little deeper into all the areas and neighborhoods of the city, I've created this guide about 6 Best New York City Neighborhoods so you can get oriented and start organizing your itinerary.